MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 # Azure Hybrid Benefit for Windows Server

-Azure Hybrid Benefit enables commercial customers to use their on-premises licenses that also have either active Software Assurance (SA) or a qualifying subscription to get Windows virtual machines (VMs) on Azure at a reduced cost.
-This article focuses on benefits for Windows Server licenses with SA or a qualifying subscription to get cost savings for Windows Server VMs in Azure, Azure Stack HCI, and Azure Kubernetes Service (AKS) hybrid deployments.
+Azure Hybrid Benefit enables commercial customers to use their qualifying on-premises licenses to get Windows virtual machines (VMs) on Azure at a reduced cost.
+This article focuses on the benefits of using qualifying Windows Server licenses to get cost savings for Windows Server VMs in Azure, Azure Stack HCI, and Azure Kubernetes Service (AKS) hybrid deployments.

-For other Azure hybrid benefits (for example, SQL Server), see [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#why-azure-hybrid-benefit).
+For other Azure hybrid benefits (for example, Microsoft SQL Server), see [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#why-azure-hybrid-benefit).

 ## What qualifies you for Azure Hybrid Benefit?

-To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server with active Software Assurance or qualifying subscription licenses.
-Software Assurance and qualifying subscription licenses are only available as part of Commercial Licensing agreements.
-To learn more about Commercial Licensing, see [Microsoft Licensing Resources](https://www.microsoft.com/licensing/default).
-To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server?rtc=1).
+To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server from an applicable program with active Software Assurance or qualifying subscription licenses.
+Software Assurance and qualifying subscription licenses are only available as part of certain commercial licensing agreements.
+To learn more about commercial icensing, see [Microsoft Licensing Resources](https://www.microsoft.com/licensing/default).
+To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server).

 > [!IMPORTANT]
-> Workloads using Azure Hybrid Benefit can run only during the Software Assurance or subscription license term.
+> - Workloads using Azure Hybrid Benefit can run only during the Software Assurance or subscription license term.
 When the Software Assurance or subscription license term approaches expiration, you must either renew your agreement with either Software Assurance or a subscription license, disable the hybrid benefit functionality, or deprovision those workloads that are using Azure Hybrid Benefit.
+>
+> - The Microsoft Product Terms for your program take precedent over this article.
+For more information, see [Microsoft Azure Product Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure) and select your program to show the terms.

 ## What's included in Azure Hybrid Benefit?

-Customers with Windows Server Software Assurance or qualifying subscription licenses can use Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.
+Customers with Windows Server licensed by an applicable program with active Software Assurance or qualifying subscription licenses can use Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.

 Azure Hybrid Benefit includes the following cost savings:

 - **Windows Server VMs on Azure:** The license for Windows Server is covered by Azure Hybrid Benefit, so you only need to pay for the base compute rate of the VM.
 The base compute rate is equal to the Linux rate for VMs.

 - **Azure Stack HCI:** The Azure Stack HCI host fee and Windows Server subscription fee are waived with Azure Hybrid Benefit.
 That is, unlimited virtualization rights are provided at no extra cost.
 You still pay other costs associated with Azure Stack HCI (for example, customer-managed hardware, Azure services, and workloads).
-Software Assurance must be active to use this benefit.

 - **AKS:** Run AKS on Windows Server and Azure Stack HCI at no extra cost.
 You still pay for the underlying host infrastructure and any licenses for Windows containers unless you're also eligible for Azure Hybrid Benefit for Azure Stack HCI.
 With Azure Hybrid Benefit for Azure Stack HCI, you can waive fees for the Azure Stack HCI host and Windows Server subscription.